-In this section we test the proposed model in the context of automatic speech recognition with the TIMIT corpus [21].
+In this section we test the proposed model in the context of automatic speech recognition with the TIMIT corpus [23].

 TIMIT is a well known corpus that has been used extensively for research in automatic speech recognition.
 From this corpus five phonemes that are difficult to classify were selected.
-The voiced stops /b/ and /d/ have a very similar articulation (bilabial/alveolar) and different phonetic variants according to the context (allophones).
+The voiced stops b/a and d/a have a very similar articulation (bilabial/alveolar) and different phonetic variants according to the context (allophones).
 Vowels /eh/ and /ih/ were selected because their formants are very close.
 Thus, these phonemes are very confusable.
-To complete the selected phonemes, the affricate phoneme /jh/ was added as representative of the voiceless group [22].
-Table 1 shows the number of train and test samples for each phoneme in the Region 1 of the TIMIT corpus.
-Also in this table the minimum, maximum and average duration of the phonemes is shown to give an idea of the length variability in the patterns to recognize.
+To complete the selected phonemes, the affricate phoneme /jh/ was added as representative of the voiceless group [20].
+In the next experiments we used 1145 patterns for train and 338 for test, that is, all the phoneme realizations in the geographical region 1 of the TIMIT corpus.